ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 After saving the Bicep file, it should look like [my-workbook.bicep](https://github.com/ronaldbosma/blog-code-examples/tree/master/DeployAzureWorkbookWithBicep/my-workbook.bicep).
 The definition variable now contains the definition of the workbook as a Bicep object.
 Because it's formatted instead of a one liner string, it's easier to make small changes, see what has changed and perform a review.

-You can now deploy the workbook using the following Azure CLI command:
+You can now deploy the workbook using the following Azure CLI command and your done.

 ```powershell
 az deployment group create `